Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Colorado State and its opponents have scored at least 54 points -- this matchup's point total -- just once this season.
+- Colorado State and its opponents have combined for 54 points -- this matchup's point total -- only one time this year.

-- So far this season, 50% of Hawaii's games (5/10) have had more combined points than Saturday's total of 54.
+- Hawaii has combined with its opponents to score more than 54 points in five of 10 games this season.

-- The two teams combine to average 48.9 points per game, 5.1 less than the over/under in this contest.
+- These two squads surrender a combined 55.4 points per game, 1.4 more than this contest's over/under.

 - The 61.5 PPG average total in Rainbow Warriors games this season is 7.5 points more than this game's over/under.